 4. Move-In and Move-Out

-- Our Springs Apartment Pledge includes a guarantee that we'll release you from your lease for any reason within 30 days of move-in, so if you choose this option you should inform the property manager as soon as possible.
+Our Springs pledge includes a guarantee that we'll release you from your lease for any reason within 30 days of move-in, so if you choose this option you should inform the property manager as soon as possible.

 Whenever you call the property manager, it's a good idea to follow up with an email or text for documentation and to ensure that everyone is on the same page.